1945: World War II ends

-The 1979 election is the first of four consecutive election victories for the Conservative Party, which leads to a radical reshaping of the British society as the country shifts to a deregulated, free-market economy.
+The 1979 election is the first of four consecutive election victories for the Conservative Party, which leads to a radical reshaping of British society as the country shifted to a deregulated, free-market economy.

 The 1980 United States presidential election sees Republican Ronald Reagan defeat the incumbent Democrat Jimmy Carter.
 Due to the rise of conservatism following Reagan's victory, some consider this to be a realigning election that marks the start of the 'Reagan Era'.

-During the election campaign, Reagan campaigns for increased defence spending, supply-side economic and a balanced budget.
+During the election campaign, Reagan campaigned for increased defence spending, supply-side economics and a balanced budget.
 His campaign is aided by Democratic dissatisfaction with Carter, the Iran hostage crisis and deflation (characterised by high unemployment and inflation).

 Carter attacks Reagan as a dangerous right-wing extremist, but Reagan goes on to win the election by a landslide, taking a large majority of the electoral vote and 50.7% of the popular vote.